 Blue spurflowers are fast-growing, shrubby plants that reach mature heights of 6 to 8 feet.
 The thick, velvety stems support plump, pale grey-green leaves with intense purple undersides.
 Showy, bluish-purple flowers bloom throughout much of the season, depending on climate.

 Plectranthus is a rambunctious plant that generates new plants from seed, or by resprouting stem fragments within the soil.
 Keep this in mind, as some types of Plectranthus can be invasive and harmful to native vegetation in certain areas.
-It’s always a good idea to check with your local Cooperative Extension before planting.
+It’s always a good

 If the plant’s aggressive nature is a concern in your area, you can always plant blue spurflowers in a container to reign in rampant growth.
 Some people have good luck growing blue spurflower indoors.
 Place the plant in bright light but away from direct sun.